willy07pr/Wordiary/README.md

 INSERT INTO Word VALUES('galau', 'This is how you love yourself.
 Instead of begging for the pain to go away, you choose to hear what your pain is begging of you and to make peace with your pain.');

-3. Create Table Lagu
+3. Create Table named 'Lagu' (Administrator)

 CREATE TABLE Lagu(kondisi VARCHAR(10), link VARCHAR(40), judul VARCHAR(200));

-4. Input Data Table Lagu
+4. Insert Data to Lagu (Administrator)

 INSERT INTO Lagu VALUES('sedih','https://youtu.be/0FiJfOviW4U ','Membasuh - Hindia');